-With over 40 years of experience in adoption services, AdoptionWorks knows that love is what makes a family.
+With 50 years of experience in adoption services, AdoptionWorks knows that love is what makes a family.

 Adoptive Parent Orientation

 What is AdoptionWorks?

 AdoptionWorks is a Christian adoption agency in Dallas, Texas.
 We provide full domestic open adoption services to birth parents and adoptive couples and are fully licensed by the state of Texas.
 AdoptionWorks also offers free adoption support groups for adoptees and their parents.
 Our staff accommodates the unique needs of women experiencing crisis pregnancy, individuals who are interested in adopting and children in need of adoption.

 What is open adoption?